OchiabutoKelechi/Sales-Analysis/README.md

 # Sales Analysis Project

 ## Project Overview
-This project presents a detailed, fully interactive analysis of a company's sales data between January 2021 and June 2023.
-It highlights key trends and patterns across various aspects of the company's sales activities, including the top-performing and under-performing products by product type, category, and specific product details.
+This project presents a detailed analysis of a company's sales data between January 2021 and June 2023.
+It highlights key trends and patterns across various aspects of the company's sales activities, including the top-performing and under-performing products by product type, product category, and specific product details.
 Additionally, it examines sales trends across different store locations, monthly sales trends, and patterns based on the time of day.
 The primary objective of this project is to deliver actionable insights through the Power BI dashboard, which helps managers and stakeholders make informed, data-driven decisions to enhance sales performance and meet organizational targets.

 ## Data Source
 The dataset was downloaded from the Kaggle repository platform.
 The columns contained in the dataset are: